rafaell22/jar-of-many-things/README.md

 - ~~Add setting to toggle merge logic on/off~~
 - ~~Add a sound when hitting the jar and when hitting other drops~~
 - ~~Make buttons merge like Suika~~
-- Add a parameter to the GET request to get a string to show when button is dropping
+- ~~Add a parameter to the GET request to get a string to show when button is dropping~~
+- Add a "celebration" when number of drops reach a certain number/multiples of a number
+- Add a parameter to the request to trigger the celebration
 - Add a parameter to the GET request to have a specific button size (for example: when user check-ins X amounts of times, they get a bigger button)
 - Increase the size of all the objects in view and use transform/scale to try to increate the buttons resolution
 - Interrupt the updates (pause) when no new button. restart when there is a drop WS event